prabhatKumar65/Covid-Vaccine-Analysis-with-IBM-Cognos/README.md

 ## 🌍 Project Overview

 In a world grappling with the unprecedented challenges posed by the COVID-19 pandemic, data-driven insights have become paramount.
-This project aims to empower users with actionable insights into vaccination progress, coverage, and more, using the robust capabilities of IBM Cognos.
+This project aims to empower users with actionable insight into vaccination progress, coverage, and more, using the robust capabilities of IBM Cognos.

 ## ✨ Key Features